Accessibility Support in CKEditor

 In our accessibility testing we use the latest Firefox version with latest JAWS version as our reference environment and officially supported platform.
 This is because we have found this combination to be most reliable and standards-compliant.

 This does not mean, however, that CKEditor has any issues with other modern, standards-compliant browsers (including latest Internet Explorer versions) and alternative screen reader solutions like VoiceOver, NonVisual Desktop Access (NVDA) or ChromeVox.
 On the contrary: we assume that since we test in the most standards-compliant solution, other standards-compliant environments should also work correctly.

-In any case, if you encounter any accessibility-related issue while using CKEditor, please let us know by creating a ticket on our Issues Tracker, setting the Component field to Accessibility.
+In any case, if you encounter any accessibility-related issue while using CKEditor, please let us know by creating an issue on our GitHub issues page.
 We treat all accessibility issues with utmost attention and will be happy to solve them and further improve CKEditor compliance.